Humphries-Lab/UPDRS_latent_structure_paper/README.md

 The primary objective is to identify the intrinsic low-dimensional structure of Parkinson's disease symptoms using **Spectral Estimation (SE)** and to evaluate the stability, interpretability, and generalisability of the resulting symptom spaces.

-We supply here the code for use on data downloaded from the PPMI repository.
-PPMI's Data Use Agreement forbids sharing of participant data in any form.
+We supply here the code for use on data downloaded from the [PPMI repository](https://www.ppmi-info.org/), to abide by PPMI's Data Use Agreement.

 We provide our discovered "baseline space" of the MDS-UPDRS as the eigenvectors in saved_data/baseline_space.pkl.